 Handling chemicals for handmade jewelry artisans; When using chemicals to make jewelry you should learn properly to handle etching & patina chemicals.
 If you are making jewelry and using chemicals, you should find out how to properly handle them.

 Proper handling of chemicals for handmade jewelry artisans is very important.

 Etching & patina chemicals could be hazardous.
 When making handmade jewelry artisans are often exposed to hazardous and potentially poisonous chemicals.
 From toxic solutions to noxious fumes copper jewelry artists should always be safe by knowing the compounds they are working with and the correct usage and disposal procedures.

 We make copper handcrafted jewelry so we have experimented quite a lot with patinas that involve the use of liver of sulfur.
-Even though liver of sulfur (potassium polysulfide) is a hazardous substance in dry form (always read product warning labels), it becomes inert or non-reactive with exposure to air and moisture, and easily neutralized with baking soda so the bath can be safely disposed of down the drain.
+Even though the liver of sulfur (potassium polysulfide) is a hazardous substance in dry form (always read product warning labels), it becomes inert or non-reactive with exposure to air and moisture, and is easily neutralized with baking soda so the bath can be safely disposed of down the drain.
 Flush the pipes with water for several minutes afterward.
-If you do not have access to water in your studio, neutralize the bath with baking soda, pour it into sawdust or kitty litter, let it dry outdoors and dispose of it in the garbage.
+If you do not have access to water in your studio, neutralize the bath with baking soda, pour it into sawdust or kitty litter, let it dry outdoors, and dispose of it in the garbage.

 Every day we make choices that are a part of the cycle of life.
 We all live together, sharing one earth.
 The choice to preserve and protect our environment only requires knowledge.
 Take steps now to implement safer and more environmentally friendly practices in your patina jewelry studio, and in all aspects of your life.